fabiofranchino/blog/_posts/2019-10-26-webpack-based-starterkit-for-quick-web-explorations.md

 - gif
 - svg

-## Conclusion
+## Interested?

+Go to this [repository](https://github.com/fabiofranchino/webpack-starterapp) to learn more about this configuration.
+You can clone it to start exploring quickly.

 This is meant to be a quick guide to use fast a common webpack configuration.
-It might be updated eventually.
+It might be updated eventually the moment I'll need further features.

-## What's next:

-I'd like to explore more about using HTML templates and post-processor, mainly for CSS.
-Stay tuned.
+**Like what?** I'd like to explore more about using HTML templates and post-processor, mainly for CSS.
+So stay tuned!